 Moisture wicking socks or sock liners alleviate the problem of sweaty feet by pulling water away from the skin.
 Your feet will stay warmer longer.
 For added protection, add a bit of foot powder to your feet before putting on your socks.

 If you find that your feet get too warm, you may actually want to cut back on heat retention by reducing socks or using boots with less insulation.
 It’s a delicate balancing act to keep your feet at just the right temperature.

 When the temperatures dip to sub-zero and the wind howls across the ice, try using toe warmers.

 The individually packaged warmers like HotHands Insole or Toe Warmers last up to 12 hours.
 They are perfect for stationary anglers.
-I find that they are not very comfortable to walk with though.
-Try putting them on after the long walk to your ice fishing spot.
+If you find them uncomfortable to walk in, try putting them on after getting to your ice fishing spot.

 Be careful that you don’t overheat your feet and cause sweating with the warmers.
 They are best saved for the harshest days out on the ice.

 Resting your feet on the ice saps valuable heat from your feet.
 Even with think soles and extra socks it gets cold standing on the ice.